oracle/tribuo/README.md

 Tribuo contains all the code necessary to load, featurise and transform data.
 Additionally, it includes the evaluation classes for all supported prediction types.
-Development is led by [Oracle Labs'](https://labs.oracle.com) Machine Learning Research Group;  We welcome community contributions.
+Development is led by [Oracle Labs'](https://labs.oracle.com) Machine Learning Research Group;  we welcome community contributions.

 All trainers are configurable using the [OLCUT](https://github.com/oracle/olcut) configuration system.
 This allows a